Anglican Communion: Same-sex unions and LGBT clergy

 The conservative Anglican churches encouraging the realignment movement are more concentrated in the Global South.
 For example, the Anglican Church of Kenya, the Church of Nigeria and the Church of Uganda have opposed homosexuality.
 GAFCON, a fellowship of conservative Anglican churches, has appointed "missionary bishops" in response to the disagreements with the perceived liberalisation in the Anglican churches in North America and Europe.
 In 2023, ten archbishops within the Anglican Communion and two breakaway churches in North America and Brazil from the Global South Fellowship of Anglican Churches (GSFA) declared a state of impaired communion with the Church of England and announced that they would no longer recognise the archbishop of Canterbury as the "first among equals" among the bishops in the Anglican Communion.
 However, in the same statement, the ten archbishops said that they would not leave the Anglican Communion.
+In 2024, the GSFA met again establishing "a new structure," no longer recognising the Archbishop of Canterbury "as the de facto leader" of the Anglican Communion, but the GSFA reiterated that they intend to remain in the Anglican Communion.
+In 2025, after the Church in Wales elected the first openly lesbian and partnered Primate in the Anglican Communion, the GSFA criticized the appointment.

 Debates about social theology and ethics have occurred at the same time as debates on prayer book revision and the acceptable grounds for achieving full communion with non-Anglican churches.